 Academic excellence is expected of students doing graduate work.
 Upon recommendation from the head of the academic unit, the dean of the Graduate College can withdraw a student who is not progressing satisfactorily.

 The designation of honors (summa cum laude, magna cum laude, and cum laude) is reserved for undergraduates.
-The Graduate College does not use these academic distinctions gram of study.
-However, 400-level courses are not graduate courses by definition and cannot be certified as such for purposes of employment or transferring to other institutions.
+The Graduate College does not use these academic distinctions.

 Graduate Credit Courses